BDC Hamburger Icon

 For example, you may learn that certain assignments do better with fewer employees or that some team members are more useful on some projects than others.
 You may also find out which employees are unmotivated.

 You can leverage this information to not only check whether employees are working but also further assess their overall performance.
-Evaluating this type of data helps you spot errors or issues before they become harmful to your business, thus allowing you to make good choices for your company.
+By evaluating this type of data, you can spot errors or issues before they become harmful to your business and, in turn, make good choices for your company.

 Simone Johnson contributed to this article.